Wouldn’t you like to enjoy quality air in your home or workplace?

 If you look at the available models on the market today, you’ll note that they come with different accuracy ratings and accuracy ranges.

-If you’re looking for the most accurate digital hygrometer, make sure you get something with ±1% RH sensor accuracy rating.
+If you’re looking for the most accurate digital hygrometer, make sure you get something with a ±1% RH sensor accuracy rating.

 A sensor with up to ±4% RH will work for most hygrometer applications, though.